nikhilbadyal/docker-py-revanced/obtainium.md

    - **Manually**: in Obtainium, add each app via its raw HTML URL as an "HTML" source, e.g.
      `https://raw.githubusercontent.com/<user>/<repo>/changelogs/obtainium_sources/youtube.html`.
 You'll need to
      configure the version regex yourself if you want readable versions (see above).
    - **One-click site**: also enable `OBTAINIUM_SITE_EXPORT=true`.
-This additionally generates `obtainium_sources/index.html` with a ready-to-tap link per app, version regex included.
+This additionally generates `index.html` at the `changelogs` branch root with a ready-to-tap link per app, version regex included.
-3. *(Optional, for the one-click site)* Publish it with GitHub Pages: repo Settings -> Pages -> set the source branch to `changelogs` and the folder to `/obtainium_sources`.
+3. *(Optional, for the one-click site)* Publish it with GitHub Pages: repo Settings -> Pages -> set the source branch to `changelogs` and the folder to `/ (root)` - GitHub Pages' branch-deploy mode only offers root or `/docs`, so this only works because `index.html` is generated at the branch root.
 Visit the published Pages URL on an Android device with Obtainium installed and tap the links you want.

 ## Configuration